charlie0x01/pms/README.md

 This project is currently in development.
 Just Layout Designed, remaining is in progress.

 # Installation & Setup Instructions
-Clone down this repository.
-You will need node and npm installed globally on your machine.
+Clone this repository.
+You will need node for this to run, so make you have node installed on your machine.

 Installation: